Inmediats-Poppy/poppy-webapps/conf/README.md

 What it does :
 - It installs hostapd and dnsmasq
-- It changes your network configuration for the wlan2 interface.
+- It changes your network configuration for the WLANINT interface.

 You can download and run it :